ricky2905/ricky2905.github.io/README.md

 This homework simulates a counting process over a time interval by dividing it into many small subintervals and generating events with probability λ/n.The resulting process is analyzed and shown to approximate a Poisson process, a fundamental model in stochastic theory.
 The parameter λ is interpreted as the average rate of occurrence of events over time.

+### Homework 11

+**Title**: *Wiener Process: Interactive Simulators, Scale Tests, and Statistical Diagnostics*

+This page provides an interactive introduction to the Wiener process (Brownian motion).
+It includes step-by-step simulations, path visualizations, and tools to empirically verify the process’s key properties: independent increments, Gaussian distribution of increments, self-similarity, and √t time scaling.
+The page also offers automated statistical diagnostics (MSD log-log fit, KS test, QQ preparation), comparisons with non-Wiener/agent-based dynamics, and an interactive panel to generate, analyze, and compare multiple realizations of the process.

 ---